Aaahh/xscreensaver-aerial/README.md

 # wallpaper-aerial
-An wallpaper that randomly selects one of the Apple TV4 HD aerial movies and plays it using mpv.
+An wallpaper that randomly selects from a list of videos including the Apple TV4 HD aerial vidoes and plays it using mpv.
 * Changes background to last frame of video while process is running
 * The day movies will play between the hours of 7 AM and 7 PM while the night movies will play thereafter.
 * No movie should repeat until all of the respective movies have cycled through once.
 After that, the queue will reset and continue playing in a random fashion.
+* Plays current youtube video on click: https://addons.mozilla.org/en-US/firefox/addon/wallpaper-background-xwinwrap/

 # Dependencies
 * coreutils